 Optimize your use of technology in controls testing

 Organizations’ shift to automated controls testing is part of a wider trend to make more effective use of technology.
 Surveys like PWC’s State of the Internal Audit Profession have regularly identified the need for increased use of technology in areas like audit analysis, fraud detection and continuous auditing.
 In tests of controls too, technology can play a key role.

-This move to automated controls testing chimes, too, with a change in the audit function’s role.
-Internal audit has evolved significantly over the last decade, moving from cyclical audits and internal controls testing done to a set timetable, to a more consultative role, where internal audit teams assess and report continuously on the organization’s overall risk profile.
+This move to automated controls testing also aligns with a change in the audit function’s role.
+Internal audit has evolved significantly over the last decade, moving from cyclical audits and internal controls testing to a set timetable to a more consultative role, where internal audit teams assess and report continuously on the organization’s overall risk profile.

-Automating your controls testing will enable you to seamlessly manage the multiple policies and controls that make up your regulatory compliance strategy.
+Automating your controls testing will enable you to seamlessly manage your regulatory compliance strategy’s multiple policies and controls.
 It will increase the speed, rigor and efficiency of your testing while reducing costs.
-It will create a single source of truth for your controls reporting, and accelerate the internal audit team’s journey towards a consultative partnership with your organizational leadership.
+It will create a single source of truth for your controls reporting and accelerate the internal audit team’s journey towards a consultative partnership with your organizational leadership.